Uncovering The History of Pattyn Products

 Pattyn Products 310 Streamline Deco Lamp by Walter Von Nessen, Machine Age Details, Red and Black Bakelite, Disc Shaped Shade

-Pattyn Products Lamp model 310, Walter von Nessen - attributed (c1935-1940) - Pattyn Products.
+Pattyn Products Lamp model 310, (c1946) - Pattyn Products.
 Photo from collection of Author.

 Introduction

-Several lamp designs utilized an intriguing new way to diffuse and direct light through a series of discs and frosted glass.
+Several lamp designs utilized an intriguing and novel way to diffuse and direct light through a series of discs and frosted glass.
 This diffusion technique is very reminiscent of early designs by German-American designer Walter von Nessen, which appear in the August 1930 issue of House Beautiful (Nessen Studio 161).
 A close-up view of a similar lamp was featured in the August 1930 issue of House & Garden (Kahn 46).
-Many museums and researchers have attributed the Model 310 lamp design to Walter von Nessen under contract for Pattyn Products.
+Many museums and auction houses have attributed the model 310 lamp design to Walter von Nessen under contract for Pattyn Products.

 Photo of Walter Von Nessen